Chapter 3 Markov Decision Processes and Dynamic Programming

 }Explanation:

-This function implements value iteration.
-It initializes all state values V to zero and assigns a default policy of choosing action 1.
-At each iteration, the algorithm updates the value of each state by computing expected returns for all actions (q_values) and taking the maximum.
-The associated action becomes the new policy for that state.
-The process continues until the maximum change in values (delta) is below the convergence threshold theta.
-The function outputs both the value function and the derived policy.
+This implements value iteration.
+Starting with zero-initialized values, the algorithm iteratively updates each state’s value by computing expected returns for all actions and selecting the maximum.
+The associated action becomes the policy for that state.
+Iteration continues until the maximum value change falls below threshold theta.

 ## [1] 2 2 1 1 2 1 1 1 1 1